-On the Chart, Navigation, Highway and NMEA Data pages the windows may be customized to show TRIP LOG information.
+On the Chart, Navigation, Highway and NMEA Data pages the windows may be customized to show Trip Log information.

 - Select one of the pages listed above, press and hold [MENU].
-You will notice one of the data boxes will be highlighted. - Press [ENT] and move the ShuttlePoint knob to highlight TRIP LOG, press [ENT] or move the ShuttlePoint knob to the right. - A popup window will be shown with Nm (Nautical Mile), Sm (Statute Mile), Km (Kilometer) and RESET.
-Move the ShuttlePoint knob to select the desired units of measure and press [ENT] or move the ShuttlePoint knob to the right.
+You will notice one of the data boxes will be highlighted. - Press [ENT] and move the ShuttlePoint knob to highlight TLOG, press [ENT] or move the ShuttlePoint knob to the right. - 3.
+A popup window will be shown with Nm (Nautical Mile), Sm (Statute Mile), Km (Kilometer) and RESET.
+Move the ShuttlePoint knob to select the desired units of measure and press [ENT] or move the ShuttlePoint knob to the right. - 4.
 Press [CLR] or move the ShuttlePoint knob to the right until the selected page (Chart, Navigation, Highway or NMEA Data Page) is shown.

-10.1.0 Trip Log selection / Reset
+10.1.1 Setup / Reset